 Complaints Resolution Process

-Ensures our members are held accountable for their professional competence and conduct.
+Ensures that forest professionals registered with the association are held accountable for their professional competence and conduct.

 In the process the registrar and director of act compliance reviews each complaint to make sure it meets the requirements for a complaint set out in the Foresters Act.
 If the complaint is accepted, it is forwarded to the complaints resolution committee which then selects the appropriate dispute resolution mechanism to resolve the complaint.